- A quarter of all adults report having been physically abused as children.

 - the coverage and quality of surveys that request self-reports from victims, parents or caregivers.

-Nonetheless, international studies reveal that approximately 20% of women and 5–10% of men report being sexually abused as children, while 23% of people report being physically abused as children.
+Nonetheless, international studies reveal that a quarter of all adults report having been physically abused as children and 1 in 5 women and 1 in 13 men report having been sexually abused as a child.
 Additionally, many children are subject to emotional abuse (sometimes referred to as psychological abuse) and to neglect.

-Every year, there are an estimated 34 000 homicide deaths in children under 15.
+Every year, there are an estimated 41 000 homicide deaths in children under 15 years of age.
 This number underestimates the true extent of the problem, as a significant proportion of deaths due to child maltreatment are incorrectly attributed to falls, burns, drowning and other causes.

 In armed conflict and refugee settings, girls are particularly vulnerable to sexual violence, exploitation and abuse by combatants, security forces, members of their communities, aid workers and others.